PascalBod/lm20.1-esp32-eclipse/README.md

 <a name="sampleApplication"></a>
 # Sample application

-[Create a new project](https://github.com/espressif/idf-eclipse-plugin#create-a-new-project-using-esp-idf-templates), choosing the *hello_world* template.
+[Create a new project](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md#create-a-new-project), choosing the *hello_world* template.

 If you check the source code of the application, you will see that eclipse displays errors for the `#include` lines.
 Next step will make them disappear.

-[Configure a launch target](https://github.com/espressif/idf-eclipse-plugin#configuring-launch-target) for the board.
-Build the project, as explained [here](https://github.com/espressif/idf-eclipse-plugin#compiling-the-project).
+[Configure a launch target](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md#configuring-launch-target) for the board.
+Build the project, as explained [here](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md#compiling-the-project).

-Flash the project, as explained [here](https://github.com/espressif/idf-eclipse-plugin#flashing-the-project).
+Flash the project, as explained [here](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md#flashing-the-project).
 If the console shows that the flashing operation does not start right after having requested it, i.e. the console waits on `Connecting........_____...`, hold down the board BOOT button until the flashing operation starts (a little bit more than 1 s).
 A way to permanently fix this problem can be to modify the virtual machine settings, as follows:
 * shutdown the virtual machine
 * start VirtualBox, and select **Settings** for the virtual machine
 * in the **USB** category, select **USB 3.0 (xHCI) Controller**
 * click on the **OK** button to save

-To display trace messages printed by the application, [start a terminal](https://github.com/espressif/idf-eclipse-plugin#viewing-serial-output).
+To display trace messages printed by the application, [start a terminal](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md#viewing-serial-output).

-<a name="update"></a>
+<a name="upgrade"></a>
-# Update
+# Upgrade

 To upgrade ESP-IDF, select **Help > Download and Configure ESP-IDF** and select the ESP-IDF version to download.
 Once downloaded, the ESP-IDF plugin might ask you to install a new set of tools.
 Accept, provide the path to git as above and install the tools.

-To upgrade the Eclipse IDF plugin, check [this](https://github.com/espressif/idf-eclipse-plugin#how-do-i-upgrade-my-existing-idf-eclipse-plugin).
+To upgrade the Eclipse IDF plugin, check [this](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md#how-do-i-upgrade-my-existing-idf-eclipse-plugin).